MicrosoftDocs/msteams-docs/msteams-platform/toolkit/deploy.md

 |Bots and messaging extensions </br> The backend workload | `yourProjectFolder/bot` | Not applicable | Azure app service |

 > [!NOTE]
-> When you include Azure API management resource in your project and trigger deploy.
+> When you include Azure API management resource in your project and select deploy.
 You can publish your APIs in Azure functions to Azure API management service.

 ## See also